-JOHN: Well you know evangelists can create that, you can’t hype that up.
-It takes something like this which I call a severe mercy.
-It may be wrath on the ungodly who die, at the same time blessing on the godly who die, but for the rest who live it is a severe mercy because it is a wake-up call.
-And that...you know, we all know this, that God would have every right to take our lives immediately to all of us, I mean, the whole world of sinners, but we live and we enjoy what theologians have called common grace and the sun shines and the rain falls on the just and the unjust and we enjoy life when we have no right to life.
+JOHN: Well, no evangelist can create that, you can’t hype that up.
+It takes something like this, which I call a severe mercy.
+It may be wrath on the ungodly who die, at the same time blessing on the godly who die, but for the rest who live, it is a severe mercy because it is a wake-up call.
+And that - you know, we all know this, that God would have every right to take our lives immediately, all of us, I mean the whole world of sinners, but we live and we enjoy what theologians have called common grace, and the sun shines and the rain falls on the just and the unjust, and we enjoy life when we have no right to life.

-PHIL: In fact, I remember in the last earthquake the news media sent reporters to interview you about it and the question they wanted to know was...Did you think this was an act of divine judgment?
+PHIL: In fact, I remember in the last earthquake, the news media sent reporters to interview you about it, and the question they wanted to know was: Did you think this was an act of divine judgment?
 And I remember your answer, do you?

 JOHN: Well, I think what I said was that this was not an evil thing, this was a good thing, this was a beneficial thing, this was another one of those severe mercies.
 In reality, the earthquake killed very few people.
-In fact, the earthquake allowed the people to live who should die because the wages of sin is death and yet while it only took a few lives, it awakened thousands of people to the reality that they have no control over their own death.
+In fact, the earthquake allowed the people to live who should die because the wages of sin is death, and yet while it only took a few lives, it awakened thousands of people to the reality that they have no control over their own death.
 And I see that as greatly beneficial.

-PHIL: And it’s a reminder that God usually is merciful to us.
+PHIL: And it’s a reminder that God is usually merciful to us.

-JOHN: You know, I liked him, I liked Larry King.
-I like people that are straightforward, and he is.
+JOHN: You know, I like him, I like Larry King.
+I like people that are straightforward and he is.
 I like people that are honest.
-And I think one of the reasons why he’s so interesting as an interviewer is because he’s so interested in the issues.
-He said to me, he said, “Are you afraid to die?”
+And I think one of the reasons why he’s so interesting as an interviewer is because he’s so interested in issues.
+He said to me - he said, “Are you afraid to die?”
 This was off the air.
 And I said, “No, I’m not afraid to die.”
 He said, “Really?
 You have no fear of death?”

 I said, “No, I don’t really have any fear of death.”
 I said, “Because that’s all a settled issue, I know exactly where I’m going to go when I die and I’m going to go to the place the Lord has prepared for me and that’s a settled issue with me and I have no concerns about that.”
 And he said, “I wish I had that faith.”
 Now, that’s really honest.
-I mean, I have great respect for that.
-And I think if you watch him at all in his discussions with people in religion, and occasionally with people who profess Christianity, he’s not put off by it.
+I mean I have great respect for that.
+And I think if you watch him at all in his discussions with people in religion (and occasionally with people who profess Christianity), he’s not put off by it.
 He’s not offended by it.

 But I did determine in my mind that I was going to look for an opening to present the gospel.
-I wanted to say a couple of things...one, I wanted to say the Bible is the authority and nobody else is...and I think I got that in.
-I also wanted to give the gospel clearly and I think in order to do that I had to say...Well, I want...I don’t want to answer that question, I want to go back to something that was said earlier...and I just sort of cleared the air and said this is what I want to talk about...and I did.
+I wanted to say a couple of things.
+One, I wanted to say the Bible is the authority and nobody else is, and I think I got that in.
+I also wanted to give the gospel clearly, and I think in order to do that I had to say, “Well, I don’t want to answer that question, I want to go back to something that was said earlier,” and I just sort of cleared the air and said, “This is what I want to talk about,” and I did.
 And I think the fact that I was firm about that convinced him in just that little bit of time that I had a strong faith.

-JOHN: Because he said to the muslim sitting next to me, he said, “Don’t think you’re going to change his faith.”
+JOHN: Because he said to the Moslem sitting next to me, he said, “Don’t think you’re going to change his faith.”
 And he pointed to me.
 Well, how do you convey that, you know, in that environment?

-PHIL: I’d say he got the message, he definitely got the message.
+PHIL: I’d say he got the message.
+He definitely got the message.

 JOHN: I think he had respect for that kind of conviction.
-It’s not that I was trying to earn his respect, it’s that that’s exactly what I believe and if you ask me what I believe I’m going to tell you that whatever the venue is.
+It’s not that I was trying to earn his respect, it’s that that’s exactly what I believe, and if you ask me what I believe, I’m going to tell you that, whatever the venue is.

 PHIL: In fact, one of the callers asked a provocative question.
-Somebody phoned in to ask whether the hi-jackers were in heaven or hell.
-And I thought when I was watching, well here it comes.
-You never see a discussion of hell on television and here was this panel of different religious opinions, most of whom I knew up front would not even believe in such a thing as hell.
+Somebody phoned in to ask whether the hijackers were in heaven or hell.
+And I thought, when I was watching, “Well, here it comes.”
+You never see a discussion of hell on television and here was this panel of different religious opinions, most of whom I knew upfront would not even believe in such a thing as hell.
 And in fact, I was intrigued by the rabbi’s opinion.
-He said he had problems with hell, remember.
+He said he had problems with hell, remember?
 He said he just couldn’t even believe in a God who would send people to hell.
 What’s your response to that?

-JOHN: Well, you know, he...the rabbi and I say honestly, God have mercy on his soul...the rabbi has no authority but himself.
-I mean, at least he could say, “I’m a Jewish rabbi and the Old Testament says..."
-But he doesn’t believe the Old Testament so what is he?
-He’s a self-styled religious philosopher who’s only holding on to Judaism in some...in some traditional or genetic fashion.
+JOHN: Well, you know, he, the rabbi, and I say, you know, honestly, “God have mercy on his soul.”
+The rabbi has no authority but himself.
+I mean at least he could say, “I’m a Jewish rabbi and the Old Testament says” - but he doesn’t believe the Old Testament, so what is he?
+He’s a self-styled religious philosopher who’s only holding onto Judaism in some - in some traditional or genetic fashion.
 But as far as being a representative of Judaism, he isn’t even a representative of Judaism, he’s a representative of himself.

 PHIL: He’s made up his own God, hasn’t he?

-PHIL: He begins to define God as everything.
-And I thought Larry King had a good comeback, he said, “If God is everything then God is nothing."
+PHIL: He began to define God as everything, and I thought Larry King had a good comeback, he said, “If God is everything” -

-JOHN: But the rabbi is no different.
+JOHN: Yeah, “then God is nothing.”
+But the rabbi is no different.
 The rabbi is no different than any kind of philosopher because he has no authority.
-And when he said, “Well, I think...." he’s gone, as far as I’m concerned.
-If a moslem guy says, “I stand by the Koran..."
-I have more respect for that because he’s saying there's an authority outside of me and I bow to that authority.
+And when he said, “Well, I think,” he’s gone, as far as I’m concerned.
+If a Moslem guy says, “I stand by the Koran,” I have more respect for that because he’s saying, “There’s an authority outside of me and I bow to that authority.”
 I have more respect for that than a guy who thinks that he is God, that he literally can define deity and reality out of his own intuition.
-To me that is egotism gone bizerk.
-I mean, you don’t even have an authority outside yourself.
+To me, that is egotism gone berserk.
+I mean you don’t even have an authority outside yourself.

-You know, I’ve...well these are the things I would have said if I had time.
+You know, I’ve - well, these are the things I would have said if I had time.

-JOHN: As far as is humanly possible, yes I would forgive them.
+JOHN: As far as is humanly possible, yes, I would forgive them.